Pedagogical Approach to Sport Education

 Sports education is usually offered as a learning model that addresses the difficulties associated with traditional answers to the teaching of physical education.
 Sports education consists of democratic and constructivist pedagogy components, which can require a significantly small group training, as well as features of the empowerment of students, decision-making, and responsibility.
 Although the seasons of Sports Education were created differently in some settings, there are five main elements in Sports Education.
 These include:

 Four complete reviews of the literature have shown the success of the model of Sports Education in a variety of conditions.
 Students evaluate sports education as an even more attractive form of physical education compared to their previous meetings with instructors aimed at training programs, because of the reality with which they are faced with mastering the curriculum.

-University students improve their skills, tactical and gaming knowledge and confirm reports of the considerable enthusiasm.
-Along with positive results related to students, teachers who include Sports Education consider the model attractive because of the increased participation of students and a positive impact on their own effectiveness.
+University students improve their skills, tactical, and gaming knowledge and confirm reports of considerable enthusiasm.
+Along with positive results related to students, teachers who include Sports Education consider the model attractive because of the increased participation of students and a positive impact on their effectiveness.
 Despite widespread curiosity from teachers and professionals since the early 1980s, Sports Education continues to be a "new" idea in physical education configurations, as it deals with some basic assumptions about structure and graphics and the role of teachers.
-Teachers working in the school study new models of curricula in the field of physical education, primarily through training in support or professional development.
-Although among the teachers who tried to create a completely new model, changes in attitude, positive emotion, efficiency and enthusiasm were noted the implementation of a completely new model is not easy and effective.
+Teachers working in the school study new models of curricula in the field of physical education, primarily through training in support of professional development.
+Although among the teachers who tried to create an entirely new model, changes in attitude, positive emotion, efficiency, and enthusiasm were noted the implementation of a completely new model is not easy and effective.